Euler-H/M2D-LIF_Jittor/README.md

 The main goal of this repository is to reproduce the core training and inference pipeline of M2D-LIF under the Jittor deep learning framework.

-The implementation contains two main parts:
+The implementation contains three main parts:

 1. **Jittor YOLOv8-OBB**
    - Implements a YOLOv8-style oriented object detector based on JDet.
-   - Supports DroneVehicle-style OBB labels.
+   - Supports OBB labels.
    - Provides training, validation, and visualization scripts for single-modal RGB or infrared detection.

 2. **Jittor M2D-LIF**
    - Extends the Jittor YOLOv8-OBB detector to a visible-infrared dual-modal detection framework.
    - Uses single-modal teacher models to guide dual-modal student training.
    - Provides training, validation, and visualization scripts for dual-modal OBB detection.

+3. **Jittor-to-PyTorch Weight Conversion**
+   - Provides scripts to convert Jittor `.pkl` checkpoints into PyTorch `.pt` checkpoints.
+   - Supports cross-framework validation with Ultralytics YOLOv8-OBB.
+   - Helps verify the consistency of Jittor-trained models under the PyTorch/Ultralytics evaluation pipeline.

 ## 2. Tested Environment